opentracing/opentracing.io/pages/outreachy.md

 1. The name of the repository.
 1. A short description of what is in the repository
-1. The license that the covers the contents of the repository.
+1. The license that covers the contents of the repository.

 ## Internship tasks